Drug information

 Location: South Africa

-Purpose: The purpose of this trial is to evaluate the safety and tolerability of the bNAbs VRC07-523LS and CAP256V2LS given in combination with vesatolimod in women with clade C HIV who had received early ART treatment.5
+Purpose: The purpose of this trial was to evaluate the safety and tolerability of the bNAbs VRC07-523LS and CAP256V2LS given in combination with vesatolimod in women with clade C HIV who had received early ART treatment.5

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-• GS-US-382-3961 (NCT03060447): A Phase 1b study that evaluated the safety and efficacy of vesatolimod in adults with HIV who had undetectable or low viral load levels before initiating ART and viral suppression on ART.
-This study has been completed, and results are available from Sci Transl Med (2021) and CROI 2023.15
+- GS-US-382-3961 (NCT03060447): A Phase 1b study that evaluated the safety and efficacy of vesatolimod in adults with HIV who had undetectable or low viral load levels before initiating ART and viral suppression on ART.
+This study has been completed, and results are available from Sci Transl Med (2021) and CROI 2023.18

 What side effects might vesatolimod cause?
 What side effects might vesatolimod cause?